adventuregamestudio/ags/Windows/README.md

 ## Build Requirements

 * In common:
-  * Microsoft Visual Studio 2008 SP1 or higher - currently the only supported IDE for making Engine and Editor, but in theory you may try other tools, using MSVS project for the reference.
+  * Microsoft Visual Studio 2015 (Community) or higher - currently the only supported IDE for making Engine and Editor, but in theory you may try other tools, using MSVS project for the reference.
 * To work with Engine code and Editor's full solution (see elaboration in related section):
   * Allegro 4.4.2 library *patched sources*: clone [our own Allegro repository](https://github.com/adventuregamestudio/lib-allegro.git) and checkout allegro-4.4.2-agspatch branch which already has necessary patch applied and MSVC projects created.
     * **OR**, alternatively, you may get original sources and patch yourself (look for instructions below): clone [official git repository](https://github.com/liballeg/allegro5)) and checkout 4.4.2 tag, ([download from sourceforge.net](https://sourceforge.net/projects/alleg/files/allegro/4.4.2/allegro-4.4.2.zip/download), or [download from gna.org](http://download.gna.org/allegro/allegro/4.4.2/allegro-4.4.2.zip).